Royal Indian Navy mutiny: Calcutta

 On 22 February 1946, the naval ratings of the frigate HMIS Hooghly (K330) began refusing orders in protest against the violent suppression of the mutiny in Bombay and Karachi.
 The Communist Party of India called a general strike in the city and around 100,000 workers participated in mass demonstrations and agitations over the following days.

-On 25 February 1946, the British troops surrounded the frigate located at the Kolkata Harbour and imprisoned the disobedient ratings.
+On 25 February 1946, a detachment of troops surrounded the frigate located at the Kolkata Harbour and arrested the disobedient ratings, who were imprisoned.
 The general strike in the city came to an end on the following day.

 Vizagapatnam

 On 22 February 1946, the British troops arrested 306 mutineers without use of force.